renpy/renpy/sphinx/source/config.rst

     defining automatic images.
 This can be used to remove directory names, when directories contain images.

+.. var:: config.autosave_slots = 10

+    The number of slots used by autosaves.

 .. var:: config.debug = False

     Enables debugging functionality (mostly by turning some missing